There are mandatory safety requirements for blinds and curtains.

 - Keep children away from all cords – move furniture, cots and beds away.

-- Check all blind and curtain cords – both at home and when away on holidays.
-Make sure they are out of children's reach.
+- Check all blind and curtain cords anywhere children are present – make sure they are out of reach.

 Before you start, check that your blinds will still work with cut cords and that it won't void your warranty.

 - Cut looped cords on the blind, curtain or venetians, just above the tassel.

 - Attach a new tassel to each of the pull-cord ends.

 - Knot the cord to hold the tassel (see illustration below).